Louisiana Creole: Language shift, endangerment and revitalization

 In the case of Louisiana Creole, a diglossia resulted between Louisiana Creole and Louisiana French.
 Michael Picone, a lexicographer, proposed the term "Plantation Society French" to describe a version of French which he associated with plantation owners, plantation overseers, small landowners, military officers/soldiers and bilingual, free people of color, as being a contributor to Louisiana Creole's lexical base.
 Over the centuries, Louisiana Creole's negative associations with slavery stigmatized the language to the point where many speakers are reluctant to use it for fear of ridicule.
 In this way, the assignment of "high" variety (or H language) was allotted to standard Louisiana French and that of "low" variety (or L language) was given to Louisiana Creole and to Louisiana French.

 The social status of Louisiana Creole further declined as a result of the Louisiana Purchase.
 Americans and their government made it illegal for francophones to speak their language.
 In 1921, the State of Louisiana mandated that public education take place in English only.
 Children and adults were often punished by corporal punishment, fines, and social degradation.
 By the 21st century, other methods were enforced.
-The promise of upward socioeconomic mobility and public shaming did the rest of the work, prompting many speakers of Louisiana Creole to abandon their stigmatised language in favor of English.
+The promise of upward socioeconomic mobility and public shaming did the rest of the work, prompting many speakers of Louisiana Creole to abandon their stigmatized language in favor of English.
 Additionally, the development of industry, technology and infrastructure in Louisiana reduced the isolation of Louisiana creolophone communities and resulted in the arrival of more anglophones, resulting in further exposure to English.
 Because of this, Louisiana Creole exhibits more recent influence from English, including loanwords, code-switching and syntactic calquing.

 Today, Louisiana Creole is spoken by fewer than 6,000 people.
 Though national census data includes figures on language usage, these are often unreliable in Louisiana due to respondents' tendencies to identify their language in line with their ethnic identity.
 For example, speakers of Louisiana Creole who identify as Cajuns often label their language 'Cajun French', though on linguistic grounds their language would be considered Louisiana Creole.